 Weight Watchers: So, How Many Smart Points Per Day?

-- When you first begin, Weight Watchers uses your weight, height, age, gender and other factors to determine the number of calories you need to have on a daily basis to complete normal activities.
-(This is known as your resting metabolic rate)
+- How does weight watchers determine points?
+When you first begin, Weight Watchers uses your weight, height, age, gender and other factors to determine the number of calories you need to have on a daily basis to complete normal activities.
+(This is known as your resting metabolic rate).
+This number of daily points each person is given is usually between 35-45.

 - Based on this info, WW arrives at a daily SmartPoints number for you.
 This number determines the amount of points you’ll be allotted on a daily basis in order to lose weight steadily at a healthy pace, typically 1 to 2 pounds per week.